File Juicer

 URLs inside other filesThe URL files generated by File Juicer are not web pages visited, but URLs found inside any of the files dropped on File Juicer.
 If you drop a HTML file on File Juicer it will look for anything which looks like a URL and save it to the URL file.
 HTML allows for easy hiding of URLs so not everything possible is found, just what is there as plain text.

 Block Popup WindowsOne last note about Safari's cache files: what ends up in the cache may not end there deliberately.
 Some web sites push content into the face of people passing by, without any clicks needed.
-Safari does its best to block popup windows and the like, but it will not block everything.
+Safari offers some ways to block popup windows and the like, but it will not block everything.
 If the web site in question is still active one can do a test visit to see if active browsing was needed.

 Contact